vatsal13/Deep-Learning-Continuous-QA-/README.md

 Please see the requirements file for the installing dependencies.

-A) Steps to run the trained continuous Answering Module on an image set.
+A) Steps to run the trained Continuous Question Answering Module on an image set.

 	1) Place images in the images folder.
 (It already has few sample images.)
 	2) Run start.py